zedaes/Wallpaper-Scraper/README.md

 ## Example

-To scrape images of "neon city" from the first 4 pages of search results and save them to `~/pictures/wallpapers`, you can use the following script:
+To scrape the first 20 images of "neon city" and save them to `~/pictures/wallpapers`, you can use the following script:

 ```
 import requests